 Advanced reservations are required for groups of 15 or more and strongly recommended for the Giant Screen Experience.
-For smaller groups of guests visiting Henry Ford Museum or Greenfield Village, no reservations are necessary.
+For smaller groups of guests visiting Henry Ford Museum of American Innovation or Greenfield Village, no reservations are necessary.
 Please purchase your Giant Screen Experience tickets either on our website or by calling our Call Center at 313-982-6001.
 Group reservations must be made through our Call Center at the same number.
 The Henry Ford Call Center is open 7 days a week, 9:00 a.m. - 5:00 p.m.

 How do I find out what special events are happening during my visit?

 Visit the Current Events section for all current and future events here at The Henry Ford.
 You may also call the Call Center at 313-982-6001 for more information.

 No, generally, pets are not allowed on premises.
 Certified Service Animals are welcome in all venues.
 The animals need to be certified and be visibly (easily) identified as service animals.
 Puppies in training to be service dogs, or dogs under the age of 12 months are not permitted in our venues.

 May I bring my stroller, wheelchair, or electric scooter to Greenfield Village?